MidnightDreamerX17/skill20/Characters.md

 ### Experience Points

 Experience Points are a representation of the favor of the gods, the machinations of the fates, the growing of the destiny, the length of heroic legends ascribed to the character, the character's own heroic confidence, and other such things that cause characters to stand out and become greater than the average person.
-They are granted for accomplishing great tasks, slaying fearsome monsters, rediscovering long-lost treasures, achieving deep understanding of the world, approaching enlightenment, and other significant endeavors.
+They are granted for accomplishing great tasks, slaying fearsome monsters, rediscovering long-lost treasures, achieving deep understanding of the world, approaching enlightenment, making the world a better or worse place, and other significant endeavors.

 Experience Points must then be allocated to the character's skills, growing the character in concrete ways.